victor-istomin/c-with-crosses/content/posts/templates-easy-part1.md

     return result;
 }
 {{< /highlight >}}

-The similar problem is already solved in the STL, for example, `std::vector` may move old buffer content into a new buffer when resizing, but only if element's type has a noexcept move constructor[^noexcept-move].
-There are several approaches here: a separate template could be extracted to incapsulate copy-or-move decision into a set of two overloads like `template <bool CanMove> copy_or_move(...);` where template function specialization could have been used when `if constexpr` was not available, but I think that the code above is just right in terms of readability.
+'if constexpr' in this context enables selecting a strategy in the compile-time based on the container's <abbr title="lvalue or rvalue">value category</abbr>.
+Unlike the regular `if` statement, only one branch of constexpr `if/else` is compiled at template instantiation, allowing for the use of a type that is either movable or copyable.

+The [MS STL implementation of std::vector::resize](https://github.com/microsoft/STL/blob/c8d1efb6d504f6392acf8f6d01fd703f7c8826c0/stl/inc/vector#L1529) utilizes this approach to choose between copy and move strategies.
+When resizing, it moves existing items to a new buffer if the value type has a 'noexcept' move constructor, and copies them otherwise[^noexcept-move].

+Also, there are alternative approaches.
+For instance, introducing a separate template to encapsulate the copy-or-move decision into two overloads is demonstrated in the `std::move_if_noexcept` [example on cppreference](https://en.cppreference.com/w/cpp/utility/move_if_noexcept).

 [^noexcept-move]: `std::vector` features strong exception safety guarantee: its remains unchanged if `resize()` throws an exception.
 In order to maintain that it has to keep initial buffer as a backup if element's type move constructor is not declated as `noexcept(true)`

-Bringing all the pieces together, a perfect forwarding makeString below:
+Bringing all the pieces together, let's look at the perfect forwarding makeString below:
 {{< highlight cpp "linenos=table,hl_lines=16">}}
 // makeString.hpp
 #pragma once